Desert Gardening 101

 The next time you find yourself grumbling about having to prune your trees and shrubs – just be thankful that you don’t have to prune cacti at the Desert Botanical Garden.

-While I have never had to prune a large bed of cacti, I have backed into cholla that lined the golf course where I worked.
-I had a piece stuck on the back of my leg – Ouch!
+While I have never had to prune a large bed of cacti, I have backed into cholla and other types of cacti early in my career.
+I’ve even had a piece stuck on the back of my leg – ouch!

 Prickly pear

-Some cacti like prickly pear and cholla sometimes need to be pruned from time to time in a landscape setting.
+However, some types of cacti, such as prickly pear and cholla, need to be pruned from time to time in a landscape setting.

 Prickly pear can grow very large and spread.
 If you don’t have enough room, you may find yourself having to prune it back.
-When pruning prickly pear, make your pruning cuts where the individual pads, meet.
+When pruning prickly pears, make your pruning cuts where the individual pads meet.
+I like to use long-handled loppers, which work well and don’t require getting too close.

 Prickly pear

-Cholla tend to drop segments on the ground, which are how they propagate.
+Cholla tend to drop segments on the ground, which is how they propagate.
 The segments will root in ideal conditions and grow a new cholla.

 In a managed landscape, it is a good idea to clean the fallen pieces of cholla to help keep people from inadvertently getting it stuck to their shoes.

 **Have you ever wondered why cacti have thorns?
-I wrote about the surprising reasons that cacti are prickly and some tips for pulling out cactus spines, if you get stuck…
+I wrote about the surprising reasons that cacti are prickly and some tips for pulling out cactus spines if you get stuck…

 “Why Do Cactus Have Spines”

 Have you ever gotten pricked by a cactus?
-I’d love to hear your story 😉

 spines of cactus